Last updated: 21May 2018

-7.3 You may request that your account / subscription with us be cancelled.
-However, you might not receive a refund of any amounts paid if you cancel your use of the Services.
-If you cancel your use of the Services you will still be liable to pay our fees and these Commercial Terms will continue to apply to your use or purchase of our Services, even though you may have subsequently cancelled your account / subscription.
+7.3 You may request that your subscription with us be cancelled without any notice period.
+We will refund any prepaid subscriptions not yet utilised, as soon as we receive a bank confirmation of account details.
+These Commercial Terms will continue to apply to your use of our services, even though you may have subsequently cancelled your subscription.

 7.4 Importantly, all our rights in respect of the confidentiality undertakings and our limitation of liability as set out below will survive the termination of these Commercial Terms.

 8.1 Essentially, we are offering online services allowing you to have your customers complete and sign binding waiver and indemnity forms electronically and store such documents digitally, allowing for easy future access and paperless transacting.